muritane/coordination-architecture/topological_independence.md

 **Topological independence** is a condition where:

-* an executor’s action space is not coupled to another actor’s interpretive domain,
+- an executor’s action space is not coupled to another actor’s interpretive domain,
-* refusal of narrative acceptance remains executable,
+- refusal of narrative acceptance remains executable,
-* execution is governed by explicit constraints rather than social reinterpretation,
+- execution is governed by explicit constraints rather than social reinterpretation,
-* and responsibility follows actual load-bearing paths.
+- responsibility follows actual load-bearing paths.

 Formally: